coder/coder-v1-cli/docs/coder_envs_create.md

   -h, --help             help for create
   -i, --image string     name of the image to base the environment off of.
   -m, --memory float32   GB of RAM an environment should be provisioned with.
-  -o, --org string       ID of the organization the environment should be created under.
+  -o, --org string       name of the organization the environment should be created under.
   -t, --tag string       tag of the image the environment will be based off of. (default "latest")
 ```